 Day Old or Stale Bread?
 Use it to make a new bread called Stones

-Please check notes below if you are using sweetbreads or a mix of breads.
+Please check the notes below if you are using sweetbreads or a mix of breads.

 Making the breadcrumbs

-- The breadcrumbs are placed in the food processor and processed until they become fine crumbs.
+- The pieces of bread are processed until they become fine crumbs.

 - Knead the dough until it is soft.
-If the dough seems hard to add more milk.
+If it seems hard, add more milk; if it is too soft, add a little bit of flour.
 The dough should resemble cookie dough.

-Let me know if you try this recipe, I will love to hear about your own version.
+Let me know if you try this recipe, I would love to hear about your own version.

 ¡Buen provecho!